JakeSpisak/FortEPiaNO_public_copy/README.md

 * `fortepiano.f90`: main program;
 * `ftqed.f90`: functions and utilities to compute finite-temperature QED corrections;
 * `interactions.f90`: functions that define the neutrino interactions and the collision terms;
+* `matter.f90`: functions for the matter potential terms and rotation to the mass basis;
 * `tests.f90`: numerical tests for the software.

 Auxiliary files, which in principle you should not need to edit: